WCGA-Murdoch/Database-Tutorials/Oat.md

 ### 1. Getting start

-The WCGA Oat pangenome database can be accessed using this [link](http://database.oatpangenome.com)
+The WCGA Oat pangenome database can be accessed using this direct link [http://database.oatpangenome.com](http://database.oatpangenome.com)
 To start using the WCGA Oat pangenome database, you need to register an account.
-Please refer to this [link](tools/registration.md) for information about the registration process.
+Please refer to the [Registration tutorials](tools/registration.md) for information about the registration process.
 For more information about each tool and available data, please refer to the below sections.

 ### 2. Oat genome browser